 An extensive researched based review project has not been completed in over two decades, which is when the formal procurement process selected Fidelity Investments, TIAA and AIG (formerly known as VALIC).
 The retirement landscape has changed over time and with Innovest Portfolio Solutions assistance the project committee can fully review all aspects of plan compliance and administration to assure our employees of adequacy of plan choice, plan performance, recordkeeper(s), education and competitive fee arrangements.

 Spring 2020 kicks-off the implementation of a research-based approach to improve retirement preparedness for university employees.
 Through this endeavor, a retirement plans comparative review process will be performed.

 Innovest Portfolio Solutions, a national firm specializing in this type of research endeavor, will be working with a project committee established through the university’s shared governance model to assist in the review and recommendations to Human Resources for retirement plan improvements.
 Innovest recently completed similar retirement projects for other higher education institutions in the State of Colorado.

 - Chair: Joseph DiVerdi, Non-Tenure Track Faculty Committee Member

 - Bolivar Senior, University Benefits Committee Chair, Associate Professor

-Construction Management, College of Health & Human Science
+Construction Management, College of Health & Human Science (now retired)

 - Lacey Snyder, Higher Ed ORP Review Committee Member